trmitchell4/Thesis-Topic-Model/README.md

 This is the LDA Topic Model I created for my thesis.

 Much of the code I used was originally created by the YouTube channel "Python Tutorials for the Digital Humanities," specifically from the video
-"How to Create an LDA Topic Model in Python with Gensim (Topic Modeling for DH 03.03)"
+"How to Create an LDA Topic Model in Python with Gensim (Topic Modeling for DH 03.03)," found at https://www.youtube.com/watch?v=TKjjlp5_r7o&t=15s